VIRO: Robust and Efficient Neuro-Symbolic Reasoning with Verification for Referring Expression Comprehension

 \subsubsection{Early-exit Mechanism.}

-As shown in Table~\ref{tab:ablation_ee}, enabling early-exit reduces the average latency to 0.52 seconds per query on the gRefCOCO no-target testA split.
-Because operators run sequentially, unmet intermediate conditions trigger termination—for example, for “an elephant to the left of a man,” the program exits if the elephant is not found, avoiding downstream work and boosting throughput when no-target cases are frequent.
+As shown in Table~\ref{tab:ablation_ee}, incorporating the early-exit reduces the average latency focusing on the program execution phase to 0.52 seconds per query on the gRefCOCO no-target testA split.
+Since operators run sequentially, unmet intermediate conditions trigger immediate termination of the execution pipeline.
+For example, in the query "an elephant to the left of a man," the program exits as soon as the elephant is not found, thereby pruning redundant downstream visual operations.
+This mechanism effectively boosts throughput in scenarios where no-target cases are frequent.